Menu

 Muka Tangata is the Workforce Development Council for the food and fibre sector.

-We work on ways to enhance vocational education and training (VET) to meet the needs of industry, iwi and hapū Māori, ākonga (learners), and kaimahi (workers), and support them to flourish.
+Muka Tangata is the Workforce Development Council (WDC) for the food and fibre sector.
+We work on ways to enhance vocational education and training (VET) to meet the needs of industry, Māori agribusiness, employers, employees and learners.

 Our industries